-The genre encompasses a broad spectrum of works, ranging from those grounded in folklore and myth to narratives that construct entirely new worlds governed by their own rules.
-By blending the plausible with the improbable, fantastic fiction opens a space for innovation, sparking creativity in both writers and readers.
+The genre spans a wide range of works, from stories rooted in folklore and myth to those that build entirely new worlds with their own internal logic.
+It combines the familiar with the improbable and opens space for invention, which inspires imagination in both writers and readers.

 Types of Fantastic Fiction